Temporary events notices

 - The sale and supply of alcohol.

-- Regulated entertainment (i.e. music, singing or dancing).
+- Regulated entertainment (such as music, singing or dancing).

 - Provision of late night refreshment.